Rachelmiou/Rachelmiou/README.md

 # hey, i'm rachel 👋

-cs student at carleton university, currently in the AI & ML stream.
-I like building things that solve real problems, breaking things so they work better, and automating anything I have to do twice.
+cs student at carleton university, currently in the AI & ML stream. i like building things that solve real problems, breaking things so they work better, and automating anything i have to do twice.

 ## what i'm up to

 - 🎓 working toward my BCS (co-op) at Carleton, graduating April 2028
-- 💼 previously a platform engineering co-op at **Manulife**, where I automated cloud infrastructure and built CI/CD pipelines
+- 💼 previously a platform engineering co-op at **Manulife**, where i automated cloud infrastructure and built CI/CD pipelines
 - 🔨 always tinkering with a side project or two

-## things I work with
+## things i work with

-languages: Python, Java, SQL, C, C++, HTML cloud & devops: Azure, Terraform, Jenkins, GitHub Actions, CI/CD frameworks & tools: React, Vite, Git, REST APIs
+**languages:** Python, Java, SQL, C, C++, HTML

+**cloud & devops:** Azure, Terraform, Jenkins, GitHub Actions, CI/CD

+**frameworks & tools:** React, Vite, Git, REST APIs

-concepts: Object-Oriented Design, Data Structures & Algorithms, Agile Development
+**concepts:** Object-Oriented Design, Data Structures & Algorithms, Agile Development

-**tools & stuff:** Azure, Terraform, Jenkins, GitHub Actions, React, Vite, Git

 ## projects i'm proud of